 Because we can drink and walk at the same time here.
 Once you’ve purchased a beverage, it’s yours to keep – just ask for a “go-cup.”

+I’m breaking last year’s tie with the Crescent City Cooler.
 Brandy Milk Punch is a popular brunch drink and hangover-hair-of-the-dog as old as this country.
-Though Brennan’s claims perfecting the recipe, I had my first one at Cafe Pontalba on Jackson Square.
+Brennan’s claims perfecting the recipe but I had my first one at Cafe Pontalba on Jackson Square.

 Because juice never tasted so good and it’s “medicinal food.”